 - Hypoglycemia: Hypoglycemia can lead to increased sweating because when your body notices its low blood sugar levels, it creates adrenaline.

 - Antidepressants: There’s a fraught relationship between mental health and excessive sweating.
 First, excessive sweating can be anxiety-inducing.
 But excessive sweating is also a side effect of several brands of antidepressants.
-For more information on the relationship between anxiety, mental health, and hyperhidrosis, read the interview we did with the co-founder of International Hyperhidrosis Society.
+For more information on the relationship between anxiety, mental health, and hyperhidrosis, read the interview we did with the co-founder of the International Hyperhidrosis Society.

 - Hyperthyroidism: An overactive thyroid can lead to excessive sweating because when your thyroid gland makes more hormones than necessary, your internal temperature increases.
 As a result, your body sweats to try and cool you down.